In-patient luxury rehab center in Thailand

 1. Hallucinations

 Behavioral effects of hallucinations include frustration, anger, a high risk of self-harm, suicidal ideation, social withdrawal, and poor functioning at home or school.
-To others, people with hallucinations may come across as distant, disoriented, and not motivated to participate in activities with other interests.
+To others, people with hallucinations come across as distant, disoriented, and not motivated to participate in activities with other interests.

 2. Delusions

-A delusion is defined as a false belief that contradicts reality and is not based on evidence or any argument that would validate it.
+A delusion is defined as a false belief that contradicts reality and is not based on evidence or any argument that validates it.
 The presence of delusions points to an abnormality in the content of thought.
 The main difference between hallucinations and delusions is that the latter is a false belief, whereas the former is a false sensory experience.

 Like hallucinations, delusions have a strong impact on every aspect of a person’s life.
 Physical effects of delusions include poor blood sugar control, cardiovascular diseases, poor personal hygiene, periodontal disease and low energy levels.
-Behavioral effects of delusions include aggressiveness toward oneself and others, unusual or abnormal behavior, excessive antagonism, lack of motivation and emotion, and difficulty functioning in daily life.

 What are the types of psychotic disorders?